3dbeb41841bfbfcc24d55143816cf7f1/---DEPRECATED---atl-wdi/homework/unit_01/javaScript/data-modeling/hw.md

 > Answer here

+var task = {
+  taskName: 'Clean out fridge',
+  creatorName: 'Jonathan Watson',
+  dateCreated: '20170705',
+  dateDue: '20170706',
+  timeToComplete: '2 hours',
+  projectGroup: 'Household chores'
+}

+People need a name to remember what they are supposed to do.
+Additionally, if group sharing is a feature, you want to see who created the task.
+Seeing how long ago the task was created helps, as well as having a due date.
+Time to complete was suggested in the directions, as was project groups.

 ### 2. Photo Sharing App

 In this app, users can upload photos to their accounts and share them with others.
 These photos can be grouped into albums.

 > Answer here

+var photo = {
+  photoFileName: 'IMG_60912.png',
+  creatorName: 'Jonathan Watson',
+  dateCreated: '20170705',
+  photoAlbumName: 'Hawaiian Cruise'
+  sharePublicly: true,
+}

+There will be additional metadata that we may want to scrape from the photo itself, but knowing the title, the uploader, and the date created provide standard search features.
+Additionally, if you can group into albums, you need an album name.
+And we can add a boolean value to make sure that users actually want their photos shared online.

 ### 3. Home Automation Manager